 As with the price of many things, and especially expensive things, price is negotiable—not fixed.
 Prices are usually determined by some sort of calculation that takes into account the assets’ value to the prospective buyer along with other factors.
-With market cap valuations, the independent variable is the market price of the stock, which lets face it, is purely determined by hype.
+With market cap valuations, the independent variable is the market price of the stock, which let’s face it, is purely determined by hype.

-If market cap is the accustomed way we communicate the value of a businesses, then that valuation is easily manipulated by its current popularity and short-term volatility caused by current events, or controversial occurrences.
+If market cap is the accustomed way we communicate the value of businesses, then that valuation is easily manipulated by its current popularity and short-term volatility caused by current events, or controversial occurrences.

 Many CEOs and business leaders have voiced their aversion to public markets.
-Numerous have encouraged their stakeholders to ignore their company’s short term stock performance because of the insignificance of short-term stock movement on the long term stock performance.
+Numerous have encouraged their stakeholders to ignore their company’s short-term stock performance because of the insignificance of short-term stock movement on the long-term stock performance.
 Stock prices are moved much quicker and easier by minuscule headline news (such as a controversy, or a rumor) than it does to underreported significant changes to the business.

-An interesting example is a report from HBR that shows the insignificance of short-term movement on long-term performance of a stock price:
+An interesting example is a report from HBR that shows the insignificance of short-term movement on the long-term performance of a stock price:

 We examined the short—and long-term share-price performance of 314 companies that named new CEOs from 2004 to 2009.
 Of the 49% of companies that saw a first-day rise, just over half—55%—also experienced a long-term gain.
 And of the 49% of companies that saw a first-day drop, about the same proportion—59%—experienced a long-term gain.
 (For the remaining 2% of companies, share price on the day of the appointment remained flat.)